Updated May 26, 2023

 So, What caused it?

 At the end of the day, there are many possible reasons why your dog might throw up partially digested or undigested food.
 They might also regurgitate food that hasn’t even had a chance to be digested.

-One of the most common causes is gastritis or simple stomach irritation — usually caused by your dog eating something they shouldn’t — but other serious conditions like disease, infection, parasitic infestation, and even poisoning could be to blame.
+One of the most common causes is gastritis or simple stomach irritation — usually caused by your dog eating something they shouldn’t — but other serious issues could be to blame.

 If your dog vomits once, keep a close eye on them to see if anything else happens.
-If it doesn’t, your pup is most likely fine.
-If you see additional symptoms or unusual behavior, let your veterinarian know.
+If nothing else occurs, your pup is most likely fine.
+But if you see additional symptoms or unusual behavior, let your veterinarian know.